 Let me guess, you’ve read the title and you’re like, woah!
 Las Vegas with teens in tow?
-Have I gone crazy?
-No, my friends, Sin City is legit a fantastic family travel destination, particularly if you have older kids who can do cool things and have the stamina to keep up.
-I’m not talking about gambling or the casinos.
-This list is all about the fun things to do in Las Vegas, like food tours, helicopter rides, operating big machines, riding ATVs and visiting ghost towns.
+Yes, my friends, Sin City is legit a fantastic family travel destination.
+Especially if you have older kids who can do cool things and have the stamina to keep up.
+Whether you’re visiting over a long weekend or here for a week, enjoying a holiday in Las Vegas with teenagers is anything but boring.
+From playing with big diggers to watching pro sports, riding ATVs and noshing on food tours, here’s our guide to 18 fun and surprising things to do in Las Vegas with teens.

 It may come as a surprise but this famous oasis in the desert serves up a lot more than a 24/7 buffet menu of casinos and slot machines.
-Whether you’re a Vegas virgin or veteran, you’ll find authentic, fun and thrilling off-grid experiences that will more than satisfy the pickiest teen or tween, on and off the Strip.
+Whether you’re a Vegas virgin or veteran, you’ll find fun and thrilling off-grid family vacation experiences that will more than satisfy the pickiest teen or tween, on and off the Strip.
 (And don’t miss the bonus content just for moms at the end of the article!)

 Use the map below to search for hotel and short-term rental options